Puppet on a String (Jo Jo Zep & the Falcons song)

-"Puppet on a String" (sub-titled "Let Her Go") is a pop song written by Joe Camilleri, Jeff Burstin and Tony Faehse and recorded by Australian blues, rock and R&B band Jo Jo Zep & The Falcons.
+"Puppet on a String" (sub-titled "Let Her Go") is a pop song written by Joe Camilleri, Jeff Burstin and Tony Faehse and recorded by Australian blues and rock band Jo Jo Zep & the Falcons.
 The song was released in July 1980 as the second single from the band's fifth studio album Hats Off Step Lively (1980).

 The song peaked at number 53 on the Kent Music Report in Australia.